dylannnn/ncss/README.md

 Component classes
 -----------------

-Component classes provide a group context for the underlaying elements and are preferably utilized to define a unit. **Type classes** should be used over **component classes** as they provide more information.
+Component classes provide a group context for the underlaying elements and are preferably utilized to define a unit.

 Syntax: <code>.component-{name}</code>